ambroseahawo/django_react/README.md

 # django_react
-This repository is an illustration of django with djanngo-rest-framework implementation with reactjs as the frontend.
+This repository is an illustration of django backend with djanngo-rest-framework implementation having reactjs as the frontend.